pydicom/pynetdicom/docs/user/presentation.rst

-The final wrinkle in presentation context negotiation is :dcm:`SCP/SCU Role Selection <part07/sect_D.3.3.4.html>`, which allows an association *Requestor* to propose its role (SCU, SCP, or SCU and SCP) for each proposed abstract syntax.
-Role selection is used for services such as the Query/Retrieve Service's C-GET requests, where the association *Acceptor* sends data back to the *Requestor*.
+The final wrinkle in presentation context negotiation is :dcm:`SCP/SCU Role Selection <part07/sect_D.3.3.4.html>`, which allows an association *requestor* to propose its role (SCU, SCP, or SCU and SCP) for each proposed abstract syntax.
+Role selection is used for services such as the Query/Retrieve Service's C-GET requests, where the association *acceptor* sends data back to the *requestor*.

-To propose SCP/SCU Role Selection as a *Requestor* you should include :class:`SCP_SCU_RoleSelectionNegotiation
+To propose SCP/SCU Role Selection as a *requestor* you should include :class:`SCP_SCU_RoleSelectionNegotiation
 <pynetdicom.pdu_primitives.SCP_SCU_RoleSelectionNegotiation>`
 items in the extended negotiation, either by creating them from scratch or